cms-opendata-validation/2010-mu-mumonitor-dimuon/README.md

 ```

 These index files are the same as you can find in the open data portal record http://opendata.cern.ch/record/2 , they are copied here for convenience and also for details of the analysis you can read comments in the analysis code DemoAnalyzer.cc .
-It necessary to note that whole analysis can take around X hours!
+It necessary to note that whole analysis can take around 21 hours!

 When you rerun for all four index files you should have four root files with names:
 ```